US STOCKS-Wall St at record levels after U.S. extends Huawei reprieve

 By Arjun Panchadar

-Nov 18 (Reuters) - Wall Street hovered around record levels on Monday after Washington’s move to grant an extension for U.S. companies to do business with China’s Huawei helped ease some concerns around U.S.-China trade relations.
+Nov 18 (Reuters) - Wall Street’s main indexes hit record highs on Monday as Washington’s decision to grant an extension for U.S. companies to do business with China’s Huawei helped ease some concerns around U.S.-China trade relations.

-The benchmark S&P 500 and blue-chip Dow Jones indexes hit fresh record highs, while the Nasdaq was near its all-time level.
+The Chinese telecom equipment maker has been a bone of contention in the trade dispute, after the United States added it to an economic blacklist in May, citing national security concerns.

 The three main indexes had opened lower after CNBC reported that the mood in Beijing about a deal was pessimistic due to President Donald Trump’s reluctance to roll back tariffs.